fortran-lang/stdlib/doc/specs/stdlib_logger.md

 #### Behavior

-If time stamps are active, a time stamp is written first.
-Then if `module` or `procedure` are present, they are written.
-Then `message` is written with the prefix `'INFORMATION: '`.
+If time stamps are active, a time stamp is written, followed by `module` and `procedure` if present, and then `message` is written with the prefix `'INFO: '`.

 #### Class